ASPN ActiveState Programmer Network

 It works for methods too (bounded, unbounded, staticmethods, classmethods).

-@returns: A mapping of every formal parameter (including *varargs
+- `bindings` is a mapping of every formal parameter (including *varargs

 and **kwargs if present) of the function to the respective bounded value.